Image Processing in

 multi-burst test chart

-Snell and Wilcox test
+Snell and Wilcox test chart

 Interaction